6-Days New York City Itinerary: the best traveler tips

 A morning at the Bronx Zoo

-A highly recommended place, whether you are traveling with children or you are simply an animal lover and want to explore the fauna of America, Africa and Madagascar, is the Bronx Zoo.
+The Bronx Zoo is highly recommended, whether you're traveling with children or are simply an animal lover who wants to explore the fauna of America, Africa, and Madagascar.

-It is located in the center of the park district of the same name.
-It is the largest urban zoo in the world and its importance comes from eliminating cages to create habitats similar to the animals' original habitats.
-You can't miss the cute lemurs in a reproduction of their natural habitat!
-You will also find polar bears or the authentic gorilla of the Congo.
-A fun experience for the whole family.
+It is located in the center of the park of the same name.
+It is the largest urban zoo in the world and is notable for eliminating cages to create habitats similar to the animals' natural environments.
+Don't miss the cute lemurs in a reproduction of their natural habitat!
+You'll also find polar bears and the authentic Congo gorilla.
+A very fun experience for the whole family.

 Book your tickets for the Bronx Zoo

-Have a picnic at the New York Botanical Gardens
+Have a picnic in the New York Botanical Garden

 Without leaving the park and continuing north, another great plan awaits you to enjoy with your family.
 The New York Botanical Garden was one of the first botanical gardens in the United States.

-Take the free little train through the park and get off at your leisure to see your favorite spots, at your own pace.
-Make a stop for a picnic by the Bronx River and an ancient forest to imagine what New York was like before it was the city of skyscrapers.
-I recommend you visit the crown jewel, the Enid A. Haupt Conservatory, a wrought-iron greenhouse with tropical plants and cacti, as well as its famous temporary exhibits.
+Take the free train that runs through the park and get off whenever you want to see your favorite spots at your own pace.
+Stop for a picnic next to the Bronx River and a thousand-year-old forest, and imagine what New York was like before it became a city of skyscrapers.
+I recommend visiting the crown jewel, the Enid A. Haupt Conservatory, a wrought-iron greenhouse with tropical plants and cacti, as well as its famous temporary exhibitions.

-Take a photo in its evocative pond of water lilies, lilies and water lotuses.
-Access with your New York Pass and enjoy this magical corner of the Bronx, one of the most visited.
+Take a photo at its evocative pond with water lilies, irises, and lotus flowers.
+Access it with your New York Pass and enjoy this magical corner of the Bronx, one of the most visited.

-Become a true follower of America's king of sports, baseball.
-In the Bronx and easily accessible by subway, you will find this new stadium created in 2008 one block away from the old one and where the resident team, the New York Yankees, plays.
-Inside, grab a team jersey to cheer in one of the many stores.
+Become a true fan of America's favorite sport, baseball.
+Located in the Bronx and easily accessible by subway, this new stadium was built in 2008, one block from the old one, and is home to the New York Yankees.
+Inside, pick up a team jersey to cheer them on in one of the many shops.

-If you want to get an overview of the boroughs adjacent to the Big Apple, book the New York Contrasts Tour and you can discover the beauties of the Brooklyn, Bronx and Queens neighborhoods, thanks to an expert Spanish-speaking guide who will help you discover the secrets of the city.
+If you want to get an overview of the districts adjacent to the Big Apple, book the New York Contrast Tour and discover the beauty of Brooklyn, the Bronx, and Queens, thanks to an expert Spanish-speaking guide who will help you uncover the city's secrets.

-Book your tickets to watch the New York Yankees
+Book your tickets to see the New York Yankees

 Day 5: Northern Manhattan

-It has taken more than half a century for you to now be able to have breakfast at Tiffany's, as suggested by the name that gives title to the Audrey Hepburn movie.
+It has taken more than half a century for you to be able to have breakfast at Tiffany's, as suggested by the title of the Audrey Hepburn film.

-And is that after the renovation of the store on 5th Avenue, Tiffany has opened a cafeteria.
-From the fourth floor you will have fantastic views of Central Park.
-Choose a full breakfast brunch or try one of the select fine teas from their menu with a delicious croissant.
+Following the renovation of the 5th Avenue store, Tiffany's has opened a café.
+From the fourth floor, you will have fantastic views of Central Park.
+Choose a full brunch-style breakfast or try one of the select, fine teas on the menu with a delicious croissant.
 You'll feel like a real movie star!

-It's about time to climb to the heights to marvel at the magnitude that is New York City.
+It's time to climb to the heights and be amazed by the magnitude of New York City.

-When you come out from enjoying your "breakfast with diamonds", turn the corner and you will find the entrance to climb to the 67th, 69th and 79th floors of the Top of the Rock, where you will have the best panoramic view of New York and see Central Park and Manhattan in all its splendor.
-Are you ready to experience the vertigo?
+When you leave your "breakfast of diamonds," turn the corner and you'll find the entrance to the 67th, 69th, and 79th floors of the Top of the Rock, where you'll have the best panoramic view of New York and can see Central Park and Manhattan in all their splendor.
+Are you ready to experience vertigo?

-Book your skip-the-line tickets for Top of the Rock
+Book your skip-the-line tickets for the Top of the Rock

-After a heavenly experience, it's time to put your feet back on the ground, but without leaving the glamour aside, because you're going shopping on Fifth Avenue!
+After a heavenly experience, it's time to come back down to earth, but without leaving the glamour behind, because you're going shopping on 5th Avenue!

-Along with Times Square, it is the nerve center of New York where you will spend, with dozens of people around you, the dead hours looking at the windows of its stores of clothing brands and the technology industry, touching the favorite toys of your childhood or your children in the Disney store or indulging yourself with a cap of your favorite NBA team for tonight's game.
+Together with Times Square, it is the nerve center of New York, where you will spend hours surrounded by dozens of people, killing time looking at the shop windows of designer clothing and technology stores, touching your favorite toys from your childhood or your children's at the Disney store, or treating yourself to a cap from your favorite NBA team for tonight's game.

-I recommend a stop at St. Patrick's Cathedral to take in the wonderful visual contrast between the 19th century building and the surrounding skyscrapers.
+I recommend stopping at St. Patrick's Cathedral to observe the wonderful visual contrast between the 19th-century building and the surrounding skyscrapers.

 Book tickets for St. Patrick's Cathedral